dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 `npm install --save-dev react react-dom`

-Next, we need install Typescript into the project.
+Next, we need install TypeScript into the project.
 We have already installed it globally in the first section of this article, so we can simply link it in:

 `npm link typescript`

-Typescript itself needs a configuration file, which lives in the `tsconfig.json` file in the root of the project.
+TypeScript itself needs a configuration file, which lives in the `tsconfig.json` file in the root of the project.
 Create that now, with the following content:

 ```json
 {